-Regional West Health Services is the parent company of Regional West Medical Center, a 188-bed regional referral center.
-As the region's only tertiary referral medical center, Regional West offers care that spans more than 32 medical specialties provided by over 28 physician clinics.
+Regional West Health Services is the parent company of Regional West Medical Center.
+As the region's only tertiary referral medical center, Regional West offers care that spans many medical specialties.
 In 2024, Regional West Medical Center celebrated its 100th anniversary.
 Regional West provides comprehensive and innovative healthcare services for the people of western Nebraska and the neighboring states of Colorado, South Dakota, and Wyoming.